glennji/glennjicom-academic/content/cv/experience.md

   description = """
 Applying effective analysis, design, programming and testing skills to produce software systems, while assisting with the technical direction of projects.

-As a senior software engineer and lead, I have been responsible for requirements analysis, design and implementation of distributed, cloud-based (Amazon AWS) software systems, mostly in Python.
-I have also line-managed four technical resources, and provided technical guidance and leadership across the life of a project.
+As a senior software engineer and lead, I have been responsible for requirements analysis, design and implementation of distributed Python software into AWS.
+I have also line-managed  a team of engineers and provided technical guidance and leadership across the life of a project.
   """

 [[experience]]